Chapter 4 Type System

 define f64 intrinsic

-The compiler does not interpret these definitions — it simply records that these types exist and are intrinsic.
-The backend (Emitter) is responsible for mapping intrinsic types to the target platform's representation.
+The compiler would not interpret these definitions — it would simply record that these types exist and are intrinsic.
+The backend (Emitter) would be responsible for mapping intrinsic types to the target platform's representation.

-This design enables Scaly to target any backend:
+This design would enable Scaly to target any backend:

 Type aliases provide human-friendly names for intrinsic or compound types: